Share

 1. Risk identification

-The first thing to do is identify all the possible sources of risk in your new project.
-This could be good things (yay!) or bad things (Boo-urns!), even things that are just mildly annoying (meh).
-The goal is to simply figure out what they are.
+The first thing is to identify all the possible sources of risk in your new project.
+These could be good things, bad things, or things that are time-wasters.
+The goal is to figure out what these things are.

-Chances are, you’ll be able to identify most of the potential sources of risk based on previous experiences in past projects.
-However, there might also be things that happen that you’ve never encountered before.
-That’s why it’s a good idea to include others in the risk identification process.
-Running a of sorts can be an effective method for coming up with new risks that you’ve never encountered before.
+Chances are that you’ll be able to identify most of the potential sources of risk based on previous experiences in projects.
+However, there might also be things that could happen that you’ve never encountered before.
+It’s a good idea to include others in the risk identification process.
+For example, running a brainstorming session of sorts can be an effective method for coming up with new risks that you’ve never encountered before.

 2. Risk analysis

 Once you’ve identified risks you may encounter in a project, it’s time to take a deeper look into each.
-In this analysis phase, you’ll classify the risk, determine its impact on the project, and plan an initial strategy for mitigating the risk.
+In this analysis phase, you’ll classify the risk, determine its impact on the project, and plan a strategy for mitigating the risk.

 There are a few ways you could analyze risk.
 A allows you to create a visual representation of the impact of the risk and how likely it is to happen.
 Again, this is where you can jump into my , which will help you run both quantitative risk analysis and qualitative risk analysis.